stickaround/Netric_Backend/README.md

 netric.client.web: The main webapp netric.client.hybrid: Native device applications

-Ecah of the respective client repos will contain build and deployment instructions.
+Each of the respective client repos will contain build and deployment instructions.

 ## Scripts found in /scripts